marqueswsm/proof-of-concept/packages/poc-kong-gateway/README.md

 ### Conclusions

 Kong is a really great platform to use as an API Gateway.
-It is open source and provide a good documentation.
-I also will test Konga to perform the service management using a GUI.
+It is an open-source and provides good documentation.
+I also will test Konga to perform service management using a GUI.